Christian Character and British Values

 Historically, Christian values have formed the foundation of the British values of democracy, the rule of law, individual liberty, mutual respect, and tolerance of those of different faiths and beliefs.

 The Department of Education has a clear expectation that school and academies should:

 “promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs” Prevent Strategy, 2011

 Opportunities to rehearse and exercise democratic processes are presented to pupils within the Academy.
-They have the opportunity to have their voices heard through the Student Council and pupil questionnaires.
-We have elections for Student Council representatives and for Head Boy and Head Girl.
+They have the opportunity to have their voices heard through the 'Children's Champions' and pupil questionnaires.
+We have elections for Children's Champions' representatives and for Head Prefects.
 Visits to the Houses of Parliament and Birmingham Council feature in our curriculum, allowing the children to see how democracy works in practice in a democratic society.

-The Academy is also a UNICEF Rights Respecting School.
+The Academy is also working to become a UNICEF Rights Respecting School.
 This programme:

 “…gives children a powerful language to use to express themselves and to challenge the way they are treated.
 They are also able to challenge injustices for other children.
 Children and young people are empowered to access information that enables them to make informed decisions about their learning, health and wellbeing.”